NRL-Plasma-Physics-Division/spack-ppd/README.md

 for nodefile and expects to be run on compute nodes.

 Tried running tuning on multiple MPI processes (`make MOLPRO_OPTIONS='-n128 -m28g' tuning`), but it seems it is meant for only one process.
+Or, maybe the number of processes is handled automatically and should just do `make tuning` like the instrucions say (not `make MOLPRO_OPTIONS='-n1 -m28g' tuning`).

 Tried making the spack package as a CMakePackage, but couldn't figure out how to get the tests to build.
 The resulting executable seemed to run fine on one node, and the package file is `package_CMake_package.py`.

+When using cray-libsci, getting core dumps at the end of jobs.
+Doesn't seem to happen when using openblas, netlib-lapack, and netlib-scalapack.